NMWplays/Glowify/README.md

 # ✨ Glowify Theme Spicetify ✨
 Glowify is a glow-infused Spicetify theme for Spotify featuring a modern, luminous interface and smooth animations.
-Beatiful Lyrics, Spicy Lyrics and Lucid Lyrics are supported by default.
+It also offers customization options and Beatiful Lyrics, Spicy Lyrics and Lucid Lyrics are supported by default.
+If you like the theme, consider starring the repository on GitHub! ⭐

 For support join: